 Finally, Jackson stopped the sale of all federal land and issued the Specie Circular, which required that government land be paid in gold or silver; banknotes were not accepted.
 Unable to pay the government, Western land speculators went bankrupt, since they were unable to sell the land to farmers, who didn't have specie to pay.
 Banknotes became more worthless as they become more numerous, and gold and silver coins were removed from circulation (bad money driving out the good), causing the financial panic of 1837.

 Jackson hated powerful special interest groups, but in destroying BUS, he catered to other special interests, especially the state banks, that hurt the American economy significantly.
 Of course, state banks would not have had to worry about BUS, or anybody else, presenting its notes for redemption if they simply held enough specie to cover their notes as they were supposed to, but this crimped profits.

 Although BUS was a much needed institution and did its job well, there would not be another central bank of the United States until the creation of the Federal Reserve in 1913.
 Most of the financial panics throughout American history could have been avoided if government officials didn't cater to special interests, but it's hard to resist money.

-Indeed, here I am, writing this in June, 2009, in the midst of the credit crisis which resulted from easy credit during 2001-2007 that gave rise to wild speculations in real estate, stocks, and commodities, driving their prices to ever greater heights as if it could never end.
-But, it did end.
-But even after this debacle, mainly caused by the biggest banks, which had to be bailed out by taxpayers, these same banks have formed a lobbying group to lobby Congress not to increase restrictions on their practices.
+Indeed, here I am, writing this in June, 2009, in the midst of the Great Recession which resulted from easy credit during 2001-2007 that gave rise to wild speculations in real estate, stocks, and commodities, driving their prices to ever greater heights as if it could never end.
+But, end it did.
+Even after this debacle, mainly caused by the biggest banks, which had to be bailed out by taxpayers, these same banks have formed a lobbying group to lobby Congress not to increase restrictions on their practices.
 This same basic scenario has happened repeatedly throughout America's history.